DaleMargel/SParser/Readme.md

 **A library that lets you to describe language handling using nothing but simple javascript**

 ## Why?
 Writing a compiler is hard to do.
-There are a lot of tools to help you do this, but most require you learn obscure script syntax then compile it using a tool.
-The resulting code is opaque and difficult to understand or debug.
+There are a lot of tools to help you do this, but most require you learn obscure scripts that are not always intuitive.
+The resulting code is big, opaque and difficult to understand or debug.

 SParser takes a different tack.
 It starts by asking what is the minimum that a developer needs to write to describe a compiler.